About Chippewa County

 Vital Records

-Vital records for events occurring in Chippewa County are maintained by both the Chippewa County Register of Deeds (which serves as the local vital records custodian) and the Wisconsin Department of Health Services Vital Records Office.
+Vital records for events occurring in Chippewa County are maintained by both Chippewa County Register of Deeds (which is the local vital records custodian) and the Wisconsin Department of Health Services Vital Records Office.
 Birth certificates for births occurring in Chippewa County can be requested from the Register of Deeds office at 711 North Bridge Street, Suite 252, Chippewa Falls, WI 54729, or by calling 715-726-7774.
 The fee for a certified birth certificate is $20 for the first copy, with processing typically taking 5-10 business days for in-person or mail requests.

 • Death certificates are also available through the same office for $20 per certified copy.